The idea of a “daily practice” is one that has a lot of popularity these days but like so many popular ideas, it is often not very well understood.

 Do not plug yourself into (especially someone else’s) system.

-So it is that we are told if we do these 10 specific things we will definitely have the following outcomes which are usually some version of perfect health, perfect beauty, lots of money and great sex all the time — according to some vague societal standard and not one’s own sense of what is right, best, and most appropriate for oneself.
+So it is that we are told if we do these 10 specific things we will definitely have the following outcomes which are usually some version of perfect health, perfect beauty, lots of money and great sex all the time — according to some vague, societal standard and not one’s own sense of what is right, best, and most appropriate for oneself.

-Not contrasted in the sense of working against one another but in the sense that they work together…your understanding informs your practices and your practices inform your understanding.
+Not contrasted in the sense of working against one another, but in the sense that they work together…your understanding informs your practices and your practices inform your understanding.